ngereluk/bankingAPI/README.md

 The world's most basic bank.
 You can setup an account, a user, link an account to a user and send money between accounts.
+If youre're interested in trying out the API, scroll halfway down to see a suggested workflow of cURL commands.